jackd248/db-sync-tool/README.md

--i, --importfile        Import database from a specific file dump -dn, --dumpname         Set a specific dump file name (default is "_[dbname]_[date]") -kd, --keepdump         Skipping target import of the database dump and saving the available dump file in the given directory
+-i, --importfile        Import database from a specific file dump -dn, --dumpname         Set a specific dump file name (default is "_[dbname]_[date]") -kd, --keepdump         Skipping target import of the database dump and saving the available dump file in the given directory -o, --hosts             Using an additional hosts file for merging hosts information with the configuration file
 ```

 If you haven't declare a path to a SSH key, during the script execution you are requested to enter the SSH password for the given user in the `host.json` to enable a SSH connection to the remote system.

 ## FAQ